 Mahogany Mountain North Peak Trail is a 2.8 mile lightly trafficked out and back trail located near Alpine, Utah that features beautiful wild flowers and is rated as moderate.
-The trail is primarily used for hiking and nature trips and is accessible from May until November.
+The trail is primarily used for hiking and nature trips and is best used from May until November.

 Mahogany Mountain towers 4,000 feet above American Fork but blends into the foreground of the higher Mt.
 Timpanogos just behind.
 Just a bit shorter than Mahogany Mountain, the north peak is a lesser summit on the same mountain mass.
 With a basic trail and decent views it's worth an exploration.